The mirroring principle has answers to your relationship challenges.

 C.G.
 Jung

-Have you found that no matter how close you want to be in your relationship, your partner prevents it by being “condescending,” “critical,” “irresponsible,” “distant,” or “rejecting?
+Have you found that no matter how close you want to be in your relationship, your partner prevents it by being "condescending," "critical," “irresponsible,” “distant,” or “rejecting.”

-“You try everything – speak nicely, be receptive to them, try to be open, or do everything possible to please them, but nothing seems to work to get both of you on the same wavelength.
+You try everything – speak nicely or do everything for them, but nothing seems to work to get both of you on the same wavelength.

 What it means is that we bring unconscious agreements on how to be treated in our relationships and these agreements get mirrored to us by our partners.